-Redirect your anger into positive action
+5. Redirect your anger into positive action

 Nearly every article or book about how to become a better person includes something about “letting go of anger.”
 We’re told over and over that being angry is bad and that we should do everything possible to squash it from our lives.
 Talk about setting yourself up for failure!
 You cannot completely remove anger from your life any more than you can remove happiness, sadness, or fear.
-Anger itself isn’t a bad thing.
-It’s what you choose to do with that anger that really matters.
+Heck, even the nicest person can be scary when pushed too far.

 Rather than letting it control you and throw you into a massive tantrum, channel it into something positive.
 If politics make you angry, run for office (or help someone else get elected).
 Upset by a story on the news about abandoned animals?
 Volunteer at a local shelter.
-Even on a smaller scale, channeling anger into a positive action is always a good idea.
+Even on a smaller scale, channeling anger into positive action is always a good idea.

-Let others change, too
+8. Let others change, too